hibernate/hibernate-infra/README.md

     ansible-playbook -i hosts site.yml --limit cislaves --list-hosts

+It is also possible to execute specific tasks using tags:

+    ansible-playbook -i hosts site.yml --limit cislaves --tags "generate-script"

+More details about tags can be found the ansible documentation.

 ## Finishing touches

 The Jenkins master node is now running, updates installed.
 The slaves are ready to receive build jobs, and have all databases running locally.